John Wesley Hardrick: Art

-Hardwick's art is also owned by the Indiana State Museum.
+Hardrick's art is also owned by the Indiana State Museum.
 It was exhibited February 1-March 16, 1977 as part of the Woodruff, Hardrick, and Scott exhibition.
 It was also exhibited earlier, on March 23-April 4, 1929 as part of the Exhibition of Fine Art by Negro Artists.

 Certain of Hardrick's works are lost, including Lady X and murals painted for a WPA commission for local Indianapolis schools.
 The story of the loss of Lady X reveals the strained finances of Hardrick in 1933.
 The Harmon Foundation had been exhibiting the piece and returned it to Hardrick via Railway Express.
 The artist was unable to pay the freight charges to retrieve the work, and records of its present location are unavailable.

 Memorial

 John Wesley Hardrick is buried in Crown Hill Cemetery in Indianapolis, Indiana.

 A building on the campus of Indianapolis University - Purdue University Indianapolis (IUPUI) is also named after the artist.